AliBaheri/Self_Driving_Car_Nanodegree_UDACITY/Term1/Project1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-One possible improvement for the current pipeline is modifying the ROE.
-I have plan to write a function to find ROE in a systematic fashion.
-Furthermore, it seems identifying a better region of interest leads to better results.
+One possible improvement for the current pipeline is modifying the region of interest.
+My plan is to write a function to find ROE in a systematic fashion.